kannans89/RustRepo/19_Enums/19_Enums.md

 ```

-The `is_even` function which returns Option type can be matched as shown below
+The `is_even` function which returns Option type can be implemented with matched statement as shown below

 ```rust
 fn main() {